aziaziazi/radionomy-test/README.md

 # Notes on the data structure.

-I chage the data structure as bellow to store each genre, their data and their state.
+I changed the data structure as bellow to store each genre, it's data and it's state.
 I choosed to flattent it (the original file was made of nested objects) to ease the later mapping throught the list.
 It's only a mock for now but it wouldn't be very difficult to create a function that fetch the datas from an API and re-arrange it in this shame.

 ```js
 'genres' : [